 With the stunning landscapes including the highest mountain in Southern Britain there are numerous places to visit including Blaenavon World Heritage Site, Dan-yr-Ogof Caves, Carreg Cennen Castle, Craig y Nos Country Park and the nearby picturesque waterfall - only a twenty minute drive away.

-Cray the closest hamlet is approximately 1 mile through the lanes.
+Crai is the closest hamlet is approximately 1 mile through the lanes.

 If you would like to speak to someone who has visited this property please ask for: Elizabeth, Carolyn or Ceri